codeship/go-best-practices/README.md

 run `npm run-script fix` to use `mdspell` interactive correction functionality and to maintain the `.spelling` file.

 see output and see [mdspell](https://github.com/lukeapage/node-markdown-spellcheck) for details on how to maintain the `.spelling` file.

+## Contributing

+Everyone interacting in the project and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).